 Quesadilla La Reyna del Sur – Super authentic vegan and vegetarian Mexican food for cheap.
 Seriously.
 If you’re a fake meat fan, this is your joint – fake goat, sheep, even pork skin.
 Not a fake meat fan?
 Try the mushroom, corn truffle or cactus.
 They do offer dairy cheese, eggs, and some of the mock meats are made with egg, so be sure to ask if you aren’t sure about what you’re ordering.

-Veggie Grill & Native Foods – I lumped these together because they are essentially the same.
-Quick service vegan food with lots of locations all over the city.
+*Native Foods – Quick service vegan food with lots of locations all over the city.
 I wouldn’t go out of my way for it, but if you’re in a hotel or attending a conference nearby one, it’s a great option.

 Even More Good Things